sighack/sighack.github.io/_posts/2018-02-14-circle-packing-using-stochastic-search.md

 until some condition is met.
 This is particularly useful for problems where a systematic approach is far too computationally expensive.

-Now we're interested in the context of generative art where the biggest application is in _packing_ shapes.
-The basic algorithm for stochastic search therefore looks like this:
+Now we're interested in stochastic search within the context of generative art where the biggest application is in _packing shapes_.
+The basic algorithm for stochastic search looks like this:

 ```
 Start with an initial state